Try It Free for 15 Days,

-- Do I need a PayPal account with a valid credit card for the free trial?
+- Why do I need a valid credit card for the free trial?

-- Yes.
-We have this requirement because we make many resources available as soon as you start your free trial, including complete access to our exercise archives and to the bonuses.
-In other words, we don't want to have people taking advantage of our free trial period simply to get access to those resources.
-However, creating a PayPal account should take two minutes of your time, and this process also gives you assurance that you won't get charged a dime during the free trial, as your financial information remains with PayPal and not with us.
+- We have this requirement because we make many resources available as soon as you start your free trial, including complete access to our exercise archives and to the bonuses.
+Rest assured you won't get charged a dime during the free trial, as your financial information remains with Stripe (our payment processor) and not with us.

 - Can I cancel anytime I want, even after the free trial period?

 - Absolutely.
 There's no contract or commitment involved when you become a subscriber.
 You can cancel anytime you want, and after that you won't pay anything else.
-The cancellation process is very simple: you can either cancel it yourself inside your Paypal account, or send us an email and we'll do it for you on the same day.
+The cancellation process is very simple: send us an email and we'll do it for you on the same day.

 - What if I cancel within the trial period, can I keep the bonuses?

 - Yes you can.
 Consider it a gift from us for giving our service a try!
 Our cancellation rate is around 2% (i.e., out of 100 people who start the free trial, only 2 decide to cancel), so we are pretty confident you will like the subscription and opt to keep it going anyway!